Back to Blogs

 At Eggert Law in Broken Arrow, we walk people through this process every week.
 Not because divorce is easy, but because having a plan makes a hard thing more manageable.
 Here are five things you should understand before you file.

 Before an Oklahoma court will hear your divorce case, at least one spouse must have been a resident of the state for six continuous months.
-On top of that, you need to file in the county where you've lived for at least 30 days.
-This county residency requirement is currently under Oklahoma statutes and must be met before the court will accept your petition.”
+On top of that, you need to file in the county where youve lived for at least 30 days.

-Oklahoma doesn't let you finalize a divorce overnight.
-The state imposes a mandatory waiting period between when you file your petition and when the court can grant the divorce.
+Oklahoma doesnt let you finalize a divorce overnight.
 If you and your spouse have no minor children together, that waiting period is 10 days.
 If you do have minor children, it stretches to 90 days.

 3. Fault vs. No-Fault Changes the Whole Tone of Your Case

 Oklahoma allows both fault-based and no-fault divorce.
-A no-fault divorce is filed on the grounds of "incompatibility," which essentially means the marriage is broken and at least one of you wants out.
-You don't have to prove anyone did anything wrong.
+A no-fault divorce is filed on the grounds of incompatibility.

-You've probably heard that an uncontested divorce in Oklahoma is quicker and cheaper.
-That's true.
-But "uncontested" has a specific legal meaning: both spouses agree on every major issue.
-Custody.
-Child support.
-Spousal support.
-Who gets the house?
-Who keeps the retirement accounts?
-All of it.
+Youve probably heard that an uncontested divorce in Oklahoma is quicker and cheaper.
+Thats true, but both spouses must agree on every major issue.

 Ready to take the first step?
 Schedule a free consultation with Eggert Law today.